Effective Radius of a Discrete Moving Polymer: Introduction

-and define the corresponding self-repelling polymer measure $Q_{T,J,\beta}$ via
+and define the corresponding self-repelling polymer measure $Q_{T,J,\beta,d,\alpha}$ via

-where the partition function $Z_{T,J,\beta}$ is given by
+where the partition function $Z_{T,J,\beta,d,\alpha}$ is given by

-The parameter $\beta>0$ is a parameter governing the strength of self-repellence and typically represents the inverse temperature of the system.
-It is immediate that $J\leq N_\varepsilon(t)\leq J^2$ for all $t$, as each monomer interacts with itself and at most $J-1$ others.

-The probability measure $Q_{T,J,\beta}$ is known as the \textit{$J-$polymer measure with strength of self repellence $\beta$}.
-Equation \eqref{penalF} defines what is known as the \textit{Domb-Joyce model} for soft polymers (see \cite{madras2013self} Section 10.1).
+The $\beta>0$ is a parameter governing the strength of self-repellence and typically represents the inverse temperature of the system.
+When $d=1$, the probability measure $Q_{T,J,\beta,d,\alpha}$ is known as the \textit{$J-$polymer measure with strength of self repellence $\beta$}, and equation \eqref{penalF} defines what is known as the \textit{Domb-Joyce model} for soft polymers (see \cite{madras2013self} Section 10.1).
 It models the polymer in equilibrium with itself and its environment.
 Each self-intersection at a fixed time incurs an energy cost of $\beta$, which translates into a penalty of $e^{-\beta}$ for that configuration.
 This induces an effective repulsion that causes the polymer to spread out over space.
+In this article, we study the case $d\geq 1$ and analyze how the model changes as $\alpha\to\infty$.

 For notational convenience, we suppress subscripts except for the time horizon $T$, and write: